3.13 – Human Rights-Behavior Support Committee

 The committee will ensure that a thorough assessment has been completed to identify target behaviors to be addressed, medical, social, or environmental factors contributing to these behaviors, alternative behaviors to be trained, and appropriate reinforcement strategies.
 The HR/BSC will also ensure that the strategies proposed in the plans are the least restrictive/intrusive and the most effective means of reducing the target behaviors, while promoting acquisition of the alternative behaviors.
 When limited or restricted methods are employed, the plan must also contain a strategy for reducing or eliminating their use.
 Once a plan is approved, the HR/BSC will ensure that informed consent has been provided prior to implementation.

 The committee will review all existing plans, guidelines and Balancing Rights and Safety Review at least annually.

 The committee will also review and approve all medications used for behavioral support during any medical procedure and medications used to manage behavior.

 The committee will see that appropriate staff training is in place for staff responsible for implementing limited or restricted methods.
-The QIDP will be responsible for the BSP training for all staff.
+The QIDP will be responsible for the Behavior Support training for all staff.

 The committee may also serve in an advisory capacity for the use of research proposals involving individuals residing at the facility and for the protection of resident funds.

-When adjustments (current BSP, possible resident restraint physical or chemical, etc) are required prior to or after a regularly schedule HR/BSC meeting, the QIDP, nurse or other Administrative staff will poll per telephone or email at least two (2) members.
-The PWCA HR/BSC approval poll form will be completed and will be presented for written approval at the next scheduled HR/BSCS meeting.
+The PWCA HR/BSC approval poll form will be completed and will be presented for written approval at the next scheduled HR/BSC meeting.